cran/GHRexplore/README.md

 for the resulting figures.
 Currently available plotting functions include:

 * `plot_timeseries`: Plots time series of covariates, case counts or incidence rates.
+* `plot_timeseries2`: Plots time series of two covariates, case counts or incidence rates using a dual-axis plot.
 * `plot_heatmap`: Plots a time series of covariates, case counts or incidence rates as heatmaps.
 * `plot_seasonality`: Plots yearly time series to detect seasonal patterns of